 Sifting Through Garden Catalogs

-Your mailbox and dining room table are overflowing with catalogues filled with pictures of beautiful flowers and scrumptious vegetables.
+Your mailbox and dining room table are overflowing with catalogs filled with pictures of beautiful flowers and scrumptious vegetables.
 With so many choices it can be a bit overwhelming – I can help.

 Start by flipping through the pages of various catalogs to gather ideas and inspiration.
 Narrow down your search by selecting plants suited to your climate and growing conditions.
 Quality catalogs will list the cold hardiness zone of trees, shrubs and perennials.
 Hardiness zones are based on the average minimum winter temperature.
 The lower the number the more cold tolerant the plant.